Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Space_Cleanup.md

 ## Check PVC size

-To check the amount of storage used, available and total in the PVC.
+To check the amount of storage used, available, and total in the PVC.

 (`ncn-m#`) Run the following command on a mater node: